top of box

 set path = ( /usr/local/bin $path )

-Then press CONTROL-D to end input.
+Then press CONTROL-D to end input (at the start of a new line).
 Then type the following at the prompt:

 source .tcshrc